c2997108/lastwasm/doc/FAQ.rst

 LAST FAQ
 ========

+:Q: Why does LAST sometimes miss strong alignments?

+:A: This is because it avoids getting huge numbers of repetitive
+    alignments, by just finding a few strongest matches for each part of each query sequence.
+To find more repetitive matches, increase the ``lastal -m`` parameter, e.g. ``-m100``.

+..

+:Q: Why does LAST sometimes show two separate alignments, and
+    sometimes one merged alignment, between the same sequences?

+:A: This is because LAST forbids highly dissimilar regions inside
+    alignments, but the maximum-allowed dissimilarity depends on the alignment score / E-value threshold (which depends on the database size).
+For more details, please see the discussion of "X-drop" in `Parameters for accurate genome alignment`_.

+..

 :Q: Does it matter which sequence is used as the "reference" (given to
     lastdb) and which is used as the "query" (given to lastal)?